boylesoftware/x2node-ws-resources/README.md

 * `selectionFilter` - Filter specification used to select the record to delete.
 * `queryParams` - Parameters for the record selection filter.
 * `fetchProps` - Optional array of record properties to fetch before deleting the record.
+* `lockCollections` - Array of record type names to lock exclusively before proceeding.
+By default, only the main record type is included.
+The `prepareDelete` hook may add more names into this array to lock the collections if modification of those collections is a side effect of the call.
 * `record` - Fetched record.
 * `referredRecords` - Fetched referred records.
 * `deleteResult` - Delete DBO result object.